 Sue: These two make a great double act.
 I could watch these two all day.
-How long do you think Packer and Vaughan have been lovers?
+How long do you think Packer and Vaughn have been lovers?

 The episode concludes with Jamie making a pigs-ear of escaping from the henchman you love to hate.

 Sue: I’m getting a little tired of Jamie.
 He’s like a bull in a china shop.
-Surely he should be getting wiser as he travels with the Doctor, not stupider?top
+Surely he should be getting wiser as he travels with the Doctor, not stupider?

 Sue: You gotta love the Camfield.
 That moment where Jamie walked through the car – I bet that wasn’t in the script – but it’s such a great character moment.
 Everyone seems to be pulling out all the stops for this one.
 You know, I wouldn’t be ashamed to show this to a normal person.
 It feels like proper telly.
 It really is rather good.